imnotpete/python-learning/contacts/README.md

 A simple Contact application to practice Python REST API development.

-Uses flask, sqlalchemy, and redis caching
+Uses flask, sqlalchemy (for postgresql), and redis caching